Don't you try to get on our good side now, Lombardi.

 This cast of Eagles characters is different, but six key defensive players from that game - Malcolm Jenkins, Fletcher Cox, Brandon Graham, Vinny Curry, Fletcher Cox and Beau Allen - remain.
 Don't underestimate the confidence the defense gained in that game.

-As for Lombardi, the man is a fountain of knowledge and interesting stories from his decades in the NFL, but he took a lot of heat in Philadelphia this season because of his strong preseason criticism of Doug Pederson.
+As for Lombardi, the man is a fountain of knowledge and interesting stories from his decades in the NFL.
+Week after week, GM Street gives you the kind of insight few other NFL podcasts do.
+But he took a lot of heat in Philadelphia this season because of his strong preseason criticism of Doug Pederson.

 He took all of that back this weekend after watching Pederson call a near-perfect game that constantly put Nick Foles in position to succeed.